 How to turn an interview into a blog post

-How to write a travel blog
+How to travel blog

 How to write a comparison blog post